Become a milkweed growing maestro in six simple steps.

 Step 5: Keep planting milkweed

 Monarch caterpillars love to eat.
-Individual monarch caterpillars chew through about 20-25 leaves by themselves, so make sure you have enough milkweed plants in your garden to satisfy all the caterpillars!
+Individual monarch caterpillars chew through about 20-25 leaves by themselves, make sure you have enough milkweed plants in your garden to satisfy all the caterpillars!